ssebide/cat_volleyball_rust/README.md

 ### Fonts (`assets/fonts/`)
 - `square.ttf` - Font for score display

-## 🐛 Known Issues

-- Audio files need to be added to the `assets/audio/` directory
-- Current cat sprites are basic - see `CAT_SPRITE_GUIDE.md` for instructions on using realistic cat images

-## 🎨 Customizing Cat Sprites

-Want to use realistic cat images?
-Check out [`CAT_SPRITE_GUIDE.md`](CAT_SPRITE_GUIDE.md) for detailed instructions on:
-- Sprite sheet requirements and specifications
-- Where to find free cat pixel art
-- How to create your own custom sprites

 ## 📝 Future Enhancements

 - [ ] AI opponent for single-player mode